electronicfieldguide/efg2/ReadMe.txt

 		    set efg2.tomcat.webapps.home to the full path to your webapps folder. ii) Edit efg2.xml if the webapps folder where efg2 will be deposited is not directly under the tomcat server.
+		iii) edit the value of efg.web.user.password to the password that will be used by the 'efg' user.Templates cannot be configured until this is done.
+The defaults is 'efg' without the single quote.

-		iii) If you have tomcat manager enabled then make sure to set the values of tomcat.manager.username,tomcat.manager.password
+		iv) If you have tomcat manager enabled then make sure to set the values of tomcat.manager.username,tomcat.manager.password
 			 and tomcat.manager.url properties appropriately.

-		iv) Then run ant with the "deployserver" target. ant deployserver
+		v) Then run ant with the "deployserver" target. ant deployserver
 			ant deployservertc if you have tomcat manager enabled

-		v) To deploy a war file run ant with the deploywar target. ant deploywar
+		vi) To deploy a war file run ant with the deploywar target. ant deploywar

 			ant deploywar if you have tomcat manager enabled